CodeMachine0121/EccSDK/ReadMe.md

 # EccSDK
-EccSDK is a library that provides a simple way to interact with Chameleon Hash based on the ECC API.
+- EccSDK is a library that provides a simple way to interact with Chameleon Hash based on the ECC API.
+- You can search this package in this [nuget page](https://www.nuget.org/packages/EccSDK)

 ## Usage
 ```csharp